Yuchun-Zhang/R_largeList/README.md

 ## License

 The R package **largeList** is free software and comes with ABSOLUTELY NO WARRANTY.
-You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version (at your option).
-See the [GNU General Public License][gnu_license] for details.
+You can redistribute it and/or modify it under the terms of the GNU General Public License, see the [GNU General Public License][gnu_license] for details.

 [cran_version_badges]: http://www.r-pkg.org/badges/version/largeList